Sub-niche market

 In marketing, a sub-niche market is a very small market niche having specific appeal.
-A sub-niche is small group of individuals removed from mainstream marketplace.
-A niche market may become so large that it may seem that it is part of a mainstream group when actuality it is still a niche.
+A sub-niche is a small group of individuals removed from the mainstream marketplace.
+A niche market may become so large that it may seem that it is part of a mainstream group when in actuality it is still a niche.
 It can then be divided into a smaller group of individuals within the niche itself.

 Etymology

 The term "sub-niche" was first used by internet marketers to describe people or products in the market who are in very small niches.
 When used in business a sub-niche is targeted for selling products or services that are more suited for these individuals than the larger niche.

 Marketing for and in sub-niche markets

-Sub-Niche Marketing is the process of finding niche markets where the individuals can be broken down into smaller subsets of the niche itself.
+Sub-niche marketing is the process of finding niche markets where the individuals can be broken down into smaller subsets of the niche itself.
 Usually this occurs in larger niche markets where the niche may no longer be targeted enough to satisfy the entire population of that niche.
-While the product and/or services provided by that particular niche serve to fulfill a need it may not to so to the highest degree.
+While the product and/or services provided by that particular niche serve to fulfill a need it may not do so to the highest degree.
 In this case a sub-niche would serve this purpose.